Kohei Itoh

-Kohei Ito (born 1965) is a Japanese physicist.
+Kohei Ito (伊藤 公平, Itō Kōhei) is a Japanese physicist.
 He is the 20th president of Keio University and Chairman of the Board of Trustees at Keio University.
 His research fields include solid-state physics, quantum computers, electronic materials, nanotechnology, and semiconductor isotope engineering.

 As one of Japan's pioneers in quantum computational research, he has led Keio University into a quantum educational initiative with IBM, alongside the University of Tokyo, University of Chicago, Yonsei University and Seoul National University.

 Work history

 Below are the Professional Appointments of President's Biography (as of May 28, 2021).